syedmoiz05/CIS17B-S25-33477-Assignment1/README.md

    - Shows your current balance on the screen.

 5. **Exit**
-   - Closes the program with a simple goodbye message.
+   - Closes the program with a goodbye message.

 ---